AnnaGerber/node-ardx/content/introduction.md

 ## License

+The source code is available from https://github.com/AnnaGerber/node-ardx

+Code examples are issued under an MIT license

 This work is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported License

 To view a copy of this license visit http://creativecommons.org/licenses/by-sa/3.0/